val-samonte/threead/docs/MCP.md

 Create a new advertisement.

 **Arguments:**
+- `payment_tx` (required, string): Solana transaction signature containing x402 payment (USDC transfer to treasury).
+Must be valid base58 characters.
+The author (payer) will be extracted from this transaction.
 - `title` (required, string): Title of the advertisement (max 200 chars)
 - `description` (optional, string): Detailed description (max 2000 chars)
 - `call_to_action` (optional, string): Call to action text (max 100 chars)